dornadulavaishnavi/ME4333_AdvancedMechatronics/FinalProject/README.txt

 - With purple e-tape on a tan desk, threshold of 160 works well
 - mode on motor driver is tied high so in phase enable operation
 - output compares for motors are assignable
--bluetooth goes off of COM8 on my laptop
+- bluetooth goes off of COM8 on my laptop
+- analog pico pin 32/GP27